MengRao/SPSC_Queue/README.md

 An optimized implementation of SPSCQueue, in which each msg has an additional bool header and write_idx and read_idx are not shared between threads.
 Note that Push() and Pop() operation are not atomic so it should only be used in multithreaded programming.

 ## SPSCVarQueue.h
 An atomic(crash safe when used in shared-memory IPC) general purpose variant typed queue template, with a header before each msg.
+This queue is used in [TCPSHM: a connection-oriented persistent message queue framework based on TCP or SHM ](https://github.com/MengRao/tcpshm).

 ## SPSCVarQueueOPT.h
 An optimized implementation of SPSCVarQueue, in which reader doens't need to read write_idx so latency is reduced when new msg comes.
 Note that SPSCVarQueueOPT is not atomic.